Branding services and branding deliverables can get ridiculously confusing.

 Branding services aren’t hard to find.

-But what branding services do you actually need at this stage?
+But what branding services do you actually need?
 Do you need them all?
 Or are you just looking for a brand identity?

 I would argue that you need all of the branding services outlined, no matter what you’re trying to achieve.

-However, I appreciate you may not have the appropriate branding budget.
-So, are there any areas where you might be able to save your budget?
+However, I appreciate you may not have the appropriate branding budget so there might be one or two areas where you could save.

 Let’s jump in and explore.